21 - 40 of 1281 items matching your search:

 What is Left of State Responsibility?
 Turning State Obligations into State Responsibilities in the

-Key Qualifications Wiig is an economist whose professional profile and research interests include: i) globalization including multinational ...
+Key Qualifications Wiig is an economist whose professional profile and research interests include: i) globalization including migration, ...

 Entrepreneurship, human and social capital, international trade and poverty, foreign direct investment, industrial studies, corporate social responsibility, micro-finance/rural credit programmes, Asia: Bangladesh, Africa: Namibia, Botswana, Angola, Malawi, Ghana